wolfpeachgames/website-source/README.md

 ## Deployment
 Run `npm run deploy` to build and deploy the project to Github Pages.
 Ensure you have the repository you wish to deploy to set as the `origin` of your local repo.
 Will require push access to that repo.

+This repo is currently setup for automated deploys using Github Actions